paulchworks/autogen-app/README.md

 ![image](https://github.com/user-attachments/assets/2927a644-0fac-46f1-8662-be2827156a92)

-# Autogen with FastApi backend and React frontend
+# Autogen app for web search and document search built on FastApi backend and React frontend

 This is a simple implementation of Autogen Agents using FastApi as backend and a frontend client using React